chisui/dakka/thesis/main.md

 #### the Eff monad

-The `Eff` monad as described in the `freer`, `freer-effects` and `freer-simple` packages is a free monad that provides an alternative way to monad classes and monad transformers to combine different effects into a single monad.
+The `Eff` monad as described in the `freer`, `freer-effects` and `freer-simple` packages is a free monad[@paper-dtalc] that provides an alternative way to monad classes and monad transformers to combine different effects into a single monad.

 In category theory a free monad is the simplest way to turn a functor into a monad.
 In other words it's the most basic construct for that the monad laws hold given a functor.